 I put the six-year gap between Brainstorm... and 2001's The Gates of Omega down to Roversi being busy with other projects, although I may well be wrong.
 I'd read that their albums improve as they go along: wrong.
 OK, I suppose it has its moments, but the hubris of such an average band releasing a hundred-minute, double-disc effort is considerable.
 To think that the mighty Änglagård titled their glorious debut for the Swedish form of that word...
 The bulk of this album is tediously bland neo-prog, with little harmonic invention and much emoting vocalising; in other words, all the things that make your average neo- effort so unpalatable to more discerning progressive fans.
 If you actually need an example, disc one's opener, Forever Chained, is absolutely typical, almost the only dissent coming in disc two's closer, Moonsong - The Conclusion, with a very Fripp-ish guitar solo, but it's far too little, far too late.
 Samplotron strings, choirs and flutes on a few tracks, not that I, or probably you, care.

+Two years on and RoundMidnight is, at least, a sensible length, although that doesn't actually improve the album in any other meaningful way.
+The bulk of it is the usual neo- nonsense, while Learning To Live Under The Ground throws a new influence into the lukewarm melting-pot: prog-metal.
+Is this a welcome addition?
+Not especially, no, although it succeeds in making the track the album's least boring.
+Any other interesting points? the backwards piano used on one track is reasonably inventive, but that's probably your lot, the standard samplotron interjections being the same old same old.
 A five-year gap this time, with 2008's Songs From the Lighthouse being a minor improvement on its predecessors, about its most interesting track being the violin solo over piano and vibes of Flesh.
 More metallic prog influences, which at least help to banish the sub-Marillionisms of old.
 The following year's crummily-titled A Vulgar Display of Prog (v.funny, guys) is a genuine improvement, just pulling the band out of the **½ ghetto.
 The chief cause is seventeen-minute closer Compression, a genuinely dynamic effort featuring the 'outside influence' of several ghetto rap sections, presumably used to illustrate the storyline.
 Occasional heavy samplotron use on both releases, but you're hardly going to bother on its account, I'd imagine.

 2014's Voyeur is quite clearly a concept effort, although I'm afraid I couldn't be bothered to try to work out what it's about.
 Musically, it's their by-now familiar blend of '80s neo- and '90s prog metal, with the odd curveball thrown in, not least the weird, banjo-fuelled Barbiturates Gentleman.
 Speaking of influences: The Queen Goes To Bed.
 Did I hear someone say 'late '70s Genesis'?
 Better material includes Vickey Mouse, the electronica of The Usurper and the punchy TV Queen, but the album's most interesting parts are largely confined to instrumental intros, before the usual neo- fare kicks in.
 Mucho samplotron, of course, mostly strings and choir, with a little bit of flute here and there.
 Whatever.